ananas-des/ananas-des/README.md

 </summary><br>

 We aimed to find a software and workflow for grouping single nucleotide polymorphisms (SNPs) based on their association with a quantitative trait and performing epistatic analysis.
 To achieve this goal, we utilized free-access data on the alanine content of soybeans *Glycine max*, as well as a dataset with some complex phenotypic trait (Nova Plant commercial property).
-The results allowed us to construct interaction graphs of soybean genes which will help the Nova Plant company to work on crop improvement in the future.<br>
+The results allowed us to construct interaction graphs of soybean genes which will help the Nova Plant company to work on crop improvement in the future.
+Check [this repository](https://github.com/ananas-des/SNPepi_Plastilin) for more details.<br>

 Also, during intensive one-year retraining program I worked on wide bioinformatics tasks using open-access data, such as:<br>